samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 }
 ~~~

 We have created a sample device type "Manifest SDK Sample Device".
 If you just want to try SAMI APIs, you can use this sample device type instead of creating your own one.
-Consult [how to connect your device](/sami/sami-documentation/developer-user-portals.html/#connecting-a-device) to connect a device of this sample device type.
-The Manifest of this sample device type `TestJsonUtilGroovyManifest` is discussed in [Manifest Advance Examples](/sami/demos-tools/manifest-advanced-example/#manifest-example-using-jsonutil).
+Consult [Connecting a device](/sami/sami-documentation/developer-user-portals.html#connecting-a-device) to connect a device of this sample device type to SAMI.
+The Manifest of this sample device type `TestJsonUtilGroovyManifest` is discussed in [Advanced Manifest examples](sami/demos-tools/manifest-advanced-example.html#manifest-example-using-jsonutil).

 ## Manifest certification